Helping you Prepare

 Business Finance Curriculum

 The Business Finance concentration (reference number 664) requires 73 hours of professional and elective courses and leads to a Bachelor of Science degree.
 No minor or second major is required or prohibited.
 Finance majors must earn a minimum grade point average of 2.0 in 300 and 400 level finance courses.
-In addition, finance majors must earn a "C" or better in FIN 330 (Principles of Financial Management) and FIN 332 (Investment Theory).
+In addition, finance majors must earn a "C" or better in both FIN 330 (Principles of Finance) and FIN 332 (Investment Theory).
 All finance students must complete FIN 300 prior to admission to the finance program.
 All finance majors will be required to participate in an assessment process in FIN 499 (Senior Assessment) prior to graduation.

 A minimum of 120 earned hours are needed to receive a Bachelor's of Science degree in Business Finance.